Snapchain/babylon-deployment/README.md

 ### 10. Create BTC delegation and wait for activation

-Create the BTC delegation for your OP Stack chain finality provider.
+Create the BTC delegation for your OP-Stack chain's finality provider.

 ```bash
 make create-btc-delegation
 ```

-Wait for the delegation activation, which takes about 3 BTC blocks, and then you can check the delegation status by the following command:
+Wait for the delegation activation, which takes about 3 BTC blocks.
+You can check the delegation status by the following command:

 ```bash
 make check-btc-delegation